-This brief story raises issues often faced by interfaith couples.
+This brief story raises issues often faced by interfaith couples, especially when Passover and Good Friday fall on the same day.
 Holidays remind us of our traditions and family memories.
 When confronted by differences in rituals and religious observances, the importance of our own background sometimes becomes clearer to us.
 While interfaith couples stress their commonalities most of the time, holidays focus on differences.

-Couples facing tensions and issues associated with Easter and Passover might draw lessons from our vignette and from the experiences of many interfaith couples.
+Couples facing tensions and issues associated with Passover and Good Friday might draw lessons from our vignette and from the experiences of many interfaith couples.

 Easter and Passover present challenges for interfaith couples/families.
 These profound holidays also offer opportunity to share two rich heritages for an intensely meaningful experience.